So, it comes down to this.

 There was the episode where he nearly died before the Harness Jewels; the debacle of Purdon's suspension and the driver merry-go-round at the Gold Coast Inter Dominions.

 In between times, Auckland Reactor would run and win and small children with giddy adults would hang over the outside rail post-race for the privilege of a pat.
+To touch greatness.

 Racing officials made caps and posters to give away as Auckland Reactor became their real-life, pin-up boy.
 They had to cordon off his race night stall at Alexandra Park because too many people wanted to see The Reactor.
 Never happened before or since.